woblerr/gpbackman/COMMANDS.md

 The formatting rules for <schema>.<table> match those of the --exclude-table option in gpbackup.

 To display backups that exclude the specified schema, use the --schema and --exclude options.
-The formatting rules for <schema>match those of the --exclude-schema option in gpbackup.
+The formatting rules for <schema> match those of the --exclude-schema option in gpbackup.

+To display a backup chain for a specific backup, use the --timestamp option.
+In this mode, the backup with the specified timestamp and all of its dependent backups will be displayed.
+When --timestamp is set, the following options cannot be used: --type, --table, --schema, --exclude, --failed, --deleted.
+Details about object filtering are presented as follows, depending on the active filtering type:
+  * include-table / exclude-table: a comma-separated list of fully-qualified table names in the format <schema>.<table>;
+  * include-schema / exclude-schema: a comma-separated list of schema names;
+  * if no object filtering was used, the value is empty.

 The gpbackup_history.db file location can be set using the --history-db option.
 Can be specified only once.
 The full path to the file is required.